emiham/simplify_jitendex_glossary/README.md

 New cards will be automatically formatted when you add them.
 You can disable this by changing `update_new` from `true` to `false`.

-In the card browser, select the notes you want to update, and click "Simplify Jitendex glossary" in the *Edit* menu.
+In the card browser, select the notes you want to update, and click *Simplify Jitendex glossary* in the *Edit* menu.